kunalkathuria/adaptedGinkgo/README.md

 Unix-based OS with bash
 R (version 3.6 and higher) including libraries "dplyr" and "tidyr"
 Python (version 2.6 and higher)
-Ginkgo installed with all R dependencies (https://github.com/robertaboukhalil/ginkgo)
+Ginkgo installed with all hg19 genomic data files, and R dependencies (https://github.com/robertaboukhalil/ginkgo)
 samtools on the path ("which samtools")
 bedtools on the path  ("which bedtools")
 # Installation